Better Default Directory Views with HTAccess

 AddIcon icons/purple.gif ^^BLANKICON^^

-..which would display a purple icon in place of the previously unseen “blank” icon:
+..which displays a purple icon in place of the previously unseen “blank” icon:

-Default hidden icon replaced by a visible icon (notice the new left-alignment of the name link)
+Default hidden icon replaced by a visible icon (note left-alignment of name link)

 I prefer the default, blank icon, however, so I will disable the custom icon by “commenting out” the previous directive using a pound sign ( # ):